-How to clean up your diet is a topic for another article, but these three articles can help you learn more about how to use nutrition to your advantage to help you beat addiction:
+How to clean up your diet is a topic for another article, but these articles can help you learn more about how to use nutrition to your advantage to help you beat addiction:

 These articles contain vital information for tackling your health holistically.
 Supplementation is a priceless tool that still helps me stay sane and optimized, long after I’ve beaten addiction.